canonical/snapcraft/docs/go-applications.rst

 Base
 ~~~~

-The base keyword declares which *base snap* to use with your project.
-A base snap is a special kind of snap that provides a run-time environment alongside a minimal set of libraries that are common to most applications:
+The base keyword declares which :term:`base snap` to use with the project.
+A base snap is a special kind of snap that provides a run-time environment
+alongside a minimal set of libraries that are common to most applications.

 .. code:: yaml

    base: core20

-As used above, `core20 <https://snapcraft.io/core20>`__ is the current standard base for snap building and is based on `Ubuntu 20.04 LTS <http://releases.ubuntu.com/20.04/>`__.
+In this example, `core20`_ is used as the base for snap building, and is based

-See :ref:`Base snaps <base-snaps>` for more details.
+on `Ubuntu 20.04 LTS`_.
+See :ref:`base-snaps` for more details.

 Security model
 ~~~~~~~~~~~~~~

+Snaps are containerised to ensure more predictable application behaviour and greater security.
+The general level of access a snap has to the user's system depends on its level of confinement.

-The next section describes the level of confinement applied to your app.
+The next section of the :file:`snapcraft.yaml` file describes the level of :term:`confinement` applied to the running application:

 .. code:: yaml

    confinement: devmode

-Snaps are containerised to ensure more predictable application behaviour and greater security.
-Unlike other container systems, the shape of this confinement can be changed through a set of interfaces.
-These are declarations that tell the system to give permission for a specific task, such as accessing a webcam or binding to a network port.

-It’s best to start a snap with the confinement in warning mode, rather than strictly applied.
-This is indicated through the ``devmode`` keyword.
+It is best to start creating a snap with a confinement level that provides warnings for confinement issues instead of strictly applying confinement.
+This is done by specifying the ``devmode`` (developer mode) confinement value.
 When a snap is in devmode, runtime confinement violations will be allowed but reported.
-These can be reviewed by running ``journalctl -xe``.
+These can be reviewed by running :command:`journalctl -xe`.

-Because devmode is only intended for development, snaps must be set to strict confinement before they can be published as “stable” in the Snap Store.
-Once an app is working well in devmode, you can review confinement violations, add appropriate interfaces, and switch to strict confinement.
+Because devmode is only intended for development, snaps must be set to strict confinement before they can be published as "stable" in the Snap Store.
+Once an application is working well in devmode, you can review confinement violations, add appropriate interfaces, and switch to strict confinement.

+The above example will also work if you change the confinement from ``devmode`` to ``strict``, as you would before a release.

 Parts
 ~~~~~

-Parts define what sources are needed to assemble your app.
-Parts can be anything: programs, libraries, or other needed assets.
-In this case we have one: the *woke* source code.
-In other cases, these can point to local directories, remote git repositories, or tarballs.
+Parts define what sources are needed to build your application.
+Parts can be

-The Go plugin will build using the version of Go on the system running snapcraft.
+anything: programs, libraries, or other needed assets, but for this example,
+we only need to use one part for the *woke* source code:

 .. code:: yaml